icyphy/accessors/trunk/accessors/web/README.md

 See [https://www.terraswarm.org/accessors/wiki/Main/JSDoc](https://www.terraswarm.org/accessors/wiki/Main/JSDoc).

-This file may be found at accessors/web/README.md
+This file may be found at accessors/web/README.md and is included in the JSDoc output automatically because accessors/web/build.xml is invoked with -R README.md

 $Id$